Heart of the West (film)

 Heart of the West is a 1936 American Western film directed by Howard Bretherton and written by Doris Schroeder.
 The film stars William Boyd, James Ellison, George "Gabby" Hayes, Sidney Blackmer, Lynn Gabriel, Fred Kohler and Warner Richmond.
 The film was released on July 24, 1936, by Paramount Pictures.

+Plot

 Ranch owner Sally Jordan is engaged in a fence war with rancher Big John Trumbull.
 Hoppy and Johnny, along with trusty sidekick Windy, side with Sally Jordan.
 They control a huge cattle stampede by using dynamite and successfully fend off the Cattle Rustlers.